Rethinking the Science of COPD

 • As COPD progresses, there is increased healthcare utilization, growing the economic and emotional toll of the disease.3,22-25

-Transforming the COPD paradigm
+Transforming the COPD Paradigm

 The complex, heterogeneous underlying biology of COPD has posed significant challenges for innovating new treatments.
 People living with COPD need a more targeted approach to treatment that addresses underlying causes of disease progression to reduce the risk of flare-ups, preserve lung function and improve quality of life.